Skip to main content

 nameOptional display name for the hook.

-eventLifecycle event: run_start, run_complete, stage_start, stage_complete.
+eventLifecycle event: run_start, run_complete, stage_start, stage_complete, etc.

 matcherRegex matched against node ID or handler type.
 Limits which stages trigger this hook.